 Natural variation of growth and Zn concentration in response to severe and mild Zn deficiencies

-The tested A. thaliana accessions showed substantial diversity for all traits studied in both Zn deficiency experiments (Figs. 1 - 3).
-Extreme accessions were identified for all traits, confirming the existing large natural variation in A. thaliana response to Zn deficiency conditions and endorsing this panel of representative accessions as a valuable resource to study the plant response and tolerance to Zn deficiency.
-The response of A. thaliana to Zn deficiency has previously been examined in the Ler x Cvi RIL population, in which large variation in SDW and Zn concentration was observed (Ghandilyan et al., 2012).
+The tested A. thaliana accessions showed substantial diversity for all traits studied in both Zn deficiency experiments (Figs 1-3).
+Extreme accessions were identified for all traits, confirming the existing large natural variation in the A.